sosy-lab/cpachecker/doc/Test.md

 Be aware that the integration tests expect that the directory `c` of the [SV-Benchmarks][] repository is linked/copied to `../test/programs/benchmarks`.

+BenchExec only supports asserting that the verification result is correct.
+If more powerful assertions are desired, write them as JUnit tests such that they are executed together with the unit tests.
+In this case the test class should be named `*IntegrationTest` and the tests can be executed with `ant integration-tests` (or `ant tests`).
+However, please consider the flakiness risk and time necessary for integration tests and consider turning them into proper unit tests instead.

 Smoke tests that automatically run each CPAchecker configuration on a trivial program are executed with `ant configuration-checks` and in [GitLab CI][].